 After obtaining the preliminary values for all parameters identify new research questions and devise experiments to further refine the recommendations for design of AguaClara facilities.
 Explore the optimal coagulant dose with and without floc recycle to see if the coagulant dose can be reduced when flocs are recycled.
 Develop a strategy to determine cost tradeoffs between these parameters.
-Perhaps the ratio, $\frac{\Delta pC}{\Delta\$}$ , could be measured for each parameter to determine which parameter has the most influence on the cost.
+Perhaps the ratio, $\frac{\Delta pC}{\Delta \$}$, could be measured for each parameter to determine which parameter has the most influence on the cost.

-4 Equation development (a subset)
+5 Equation development (a subset)

-4.1 Floc Recycle Design
+5.1 Floc Recycle Design

 The concentration of the solids in a floc blanket is approximately $4\frac{g}{L}$ although this is a function of the upflow velocity.
-The relationship between the required collision potential 1 and the clay concentration in the flocculator suggests that the flocculator collision potential could be significantly reduced if the clay con-
+The relationship between the required collision potential 1 and the clay concentration in the flocculator suggests that the flocculator collision potential could be significantly reduced if the clay concentration could be increased.
+Given the floc blanket solids concentration and a target flocculator clay concentration the recycle ratio can be estimated.